This collection includes 10 titles from Bloomsbury’s Anthropology list, including Anthropology and Art Practice and Fat: Culture and Materiality.

 This collection includes 21 monographs, covering ecclesiology, practical and pastoral theology, systematic theology and philosophy of religion, and including titles such as Walter Kasper’s The Catholic Church: Nature, Reality and Mission, George Hunsinger’s Conversational Theology: Essays on Ecumenical, Postliberal, and Political Themes, with Special Reference to Karl Barth, and Adam J. Johnson’s Atonement: A Guide for the Perplexed.

-The Theology collection will contain around 35 titles from the Bloomsbury T&T Clark imprint.
+The Theology collection contains 39 titles from the Bloomsbury T&T Clark imprint.
 Titles include Neo-Calvinism and the French Revolution; Karl Barth on Prayer; Liturgy in the Twenty-First Century; and Hannah Arendt and Theology.

 This collection includes 17 titles on theology, including Creation: A Guide for the Perplexed, Theology and Ecology Across the Disciplines and Un/familiar Theology: Reconceiving Sex, Reproduction and Generativity.